JeffreyYuENL/swupdate-enl/doc/source/sw-description.rst

 The concept can be extended to deliver a single image containing the release for multiple devices.
-Each device has its own kernel, dtb, and root filesystem, or they can share some parts.
+Each device has its own kernel, dtb and root filesystem, or they can share some parts.

 Currently this is managed (and already used in a real project) by writing an own parser, that checks which images must be installed